DaVita Inc (DVA) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for DaVita Inc (DVA) is $113.83, which is $33.74 above the current market price.
-The public float for DVA is 90.34M, and currently, short sellers hold a 6.27% ratio of that floaft.
-The average trading volume of DVA on November 08, 2023 was 1.08M shares.
+The average price predicted by analysts for DVA is $108.57, which is $20.35 above the current price.
+The public float for DVA is 90.34M and currently, short sellers hold a 5.69% ratio of that float.
+The average trading volume of DVA on November 13, 2023 was 1.17M shares.

 DVA’s Market Performance

-The stock of DaVita Inc (DVA) has seen a 3.70% increase in the past week, with a -9.50% drop in the past month, and a -27.16% fall in the past quarter.
-The volatility ratio for the week is 2.54%, and the volatility levels for the past 30 days are at 4.20% for DVA.
-The simple moving average for the past 20 days is 2.46% for DVA’s stock, with a -12.16% simple moving average for the past 200 days.
+The stock of DaVita Inc (DVA) has seen a 11.71% increase in the past week, with a 20.52% rise in the past month, and a -16.14% fall in the past quarter.
+The volatility ratio for the week is 3.95%, and the volatility levels for the past 30 days are at 3.84% for DVA.
+The simple moving average for the last 20 days is 11.57% for DVA stock, with a simple moving average of -3.34% for the last 200 days.

 Analysts’ Opinion of DVA